XKPasswdJS — The Official JavaScript Port of Crypt::HSXKPasswd

 Repository Structure

-• /buildScripts/ — the folder containing the scripts used to build the bundled versions of the module and the module's documentation site, including its UML diagrams.
+— the folder containing the scripts used to build the bundled versions of the module and the module's documentation site, including its UML diagrams./dist/

-• /dist/ — the target folder into which the build scripts will publish the bundled versions of the module, ready for distribution.
-Do not edit the contents of this folder directly!
+— the target folder into which the build scripts will publish the bundled versions of the module, ready for distribution.
+Do not edit the contents of this folder directly!/docs/

-• /docs/ — the target folder into which the build scripts will publish the generated documentation.
+— the target folder into which the build scripts will publish the generated documentation.
 This folder's contents will be published at the project's website.
-Do not edit the contents of this folder directly!
+Do not edit the contents of this folder directly!/docs-other/

-• /docs-other/ — the folder containing the parts of the documentation that are not generated from documentation comments.
-This folder also includes a README file that includes instructions on how to get started.
+— the folder containing the parts of the documentation that are not generated from documentation comments.
+This folder also includes a README file that includes instructions on how to get started./docs-other/diagrams/

-• /src/ — the folder containing the module's source code and test suite.
+— the folder containing the module's source code and test suite./src-diagrams/

 Contributor & Developer Resources & Guides